jsnbly/milestone4/Readme.md

 as an example of this threeshop tests.py shows how automated testing can be used
 to add a Product to the shop.
 Along with Travis this kind of testing would allow
 the project to grow larger and keep the main business logic working easily.

+I also used Unit testing in threelite tests.py with help from tutorials on
+https://wsvincent.com/django-testing-tutorial/ this allowed me to test routes
+as unit tests and make sure I was getting correct responses back.

 W3 Validators for HTML and CSS was used to try and keep the code clean and valid